-- If physical distancing cannot be maintained, PPE should be chosen and provided based on a Risk Assessment of the type of care or contact being provided to clients including frequency of direct and indirect exposures, the number of infected, suspected or isolated clients that workers are in contact with and how COVID-19 is spread. - For some activities related to PPE, workers may need additional monitoring to ensure that they are not unintentionally exposed and spreading viral particles to their coworkers, other clients, their family and friends and/or the community (sometimes knowns as doffing assistance). - The equipment should be properly fitted, including respirator fit testing as necessary. - Provide disposable gloves if an employee is not able to frequently wash or sanitize their hands and must contact people or surfaces that have not been recently sanitized. - The employer must provide appropriate training about when PPE must be worn, how it must be put on and taken off and disposed of, and what its limitations are. - If appropriate PPE cannot be worn or are not available, the worker should be reassigned to another work area.
+- Develop clear guidance about which workers will require PPE including when PPE needs to be inspected, put on, taken off or stored, decontaminated and/or sanitized.
+This clear guidance must be based on the manufacturer's instructions on care and use. - PPE should be chosen and provided based on a Risk Assessment of the type of care or contact being provided including frequency of direct and indirect exposures, the number of infected, suspected or isolated persons that paramedics are in contact with and how COVID-19 is spread. - For some activities related to PPE, paramedics may need additional monitoring to ensure that they are not unintentionally exposed and spreading viral particles to their co-workers, other patients, their family and friends and/or the community (sometimes knowns as doffing assistance). - The equipment should be properly fitted, including respirator fit testing as necessary. - Provide disposable gloves if an employee is not able to frequently wash or sanitize their hands and must contact people or surfaces that have not been recently sanitized. - The employer must provide appropriate training about when PPE must be worn, how it must be put on and taken off and disposed of, and what its limitations are. - If appropriate PPE cannot be worn or are not available, the worker should be reassigned to another work area.
 Workers have the right to refuse unsafe work [see fact sheet above]. - All PPE should be assessed for worker allergies or reactions to the PPE materials.
-If the worker is unable to wear the personal protective equipment, and hypoallergenic alternatives are not available, the worker should be reassigned to another work area without loss of pay or benefits as a result. - All personal equipment should be regularly inspected for defects or damage. - Eye Protection such as goggles are an important protection for workers in direct contact with suspected or confirmed cases of COVID-19.
-A full-face shield has the added benefit
+If the worker is unable to wear the personal protective equipment, and hypoallergenic alternatives are not available, the worker should be reassigned to another work area without loss of pay or benefits as a result. - All personal equipment should be regularly inspected for defects or damage. - Develop a process to identify what hazards can safely be controlled with each piece/type of PPE (e.g. PPE must be suitable for work in the close confines of the ambulance). - Employers must ensure appropriate hazard control measures are taken when paramedics are required to perform aerosol generating medical procedures ("AGMPs") (e.g. tracheotomy care with suctioning) to minimize aerosolization and protect paramedics and others from aerosolized fluids, including the provision of appropriate PPE.

-- of protecting the mask underneath and can extend the useful life of a disposable mask by preventing it from contact with contaminates. - Gowns/Body Coverings prevent clothing from becoming contaminated.
-Gowns should be considered if there is a potential clothing to become contaminated by another person's respiratory droplets. - Determine usage rates of PPE and ensure that there is enough personal protective equipment, so workers are not required to share (this applies to either COVID-19related PPE or regular PPE required to perform duties safely). - Ensure staff vehicles are supplied with: - Hand sanitizers with a concentration of at least 60% ethanol or 70% isopropanol disinfectant; - o Tissues to catch coughs and sneezes; and - Wipes appropriate to ensure clean and disinfected surfaces, especially commonly touched vehicle surfaces and equipment (for example, steering wheel, door handles, dashboard, delivery carts).
+- Eye Protection such as goggles are an important protection for paramedics in direct contact with suspected or confirmed cases of COVID-19.
+A full-face shield has the added benefit of protecting the mask underneath and can extend the useful life of a disposable mask by preventing it from contact with contaminates. - Gowns/Body Coverings prevent clothing from becoming contaminated.
+Gowns should be considered if there is a potential clothing to become contaminated by another person's respiratory droplets. - Determine usage rates of PPE and ensure that there is enough personal protective equipment, so workers are not required to share (this applies to either COVID-19-related PPE or regular PPE required to perform duties safely). - Ensure staff vehicles are supplied with: - Hand sanitizers with a concentration of at least 60% ethanol or 70% isopropanol disinfectant; - Tissues to catch coughs and sneezes; and - Wipes appropriate to ensure clean and disinfected surfaces, especially commonly touched vehicle surfaces and equipment (for example, steering wheel, door handles, dashboard, delivery carts).